Brain Injury Awareness Month: What You Should Know About TBI

 The campaign theme for 2018-2020 is “Change Your Mind”.
-Using #ChangeYourMind, the campaign hopes to de-stigmatize brain injury, empower survivors and their caregivers, and emphasize the supports available to those living with brain injury.
+Using #ChangeYourMind, the campaign hopes to de-stigmatize brain injury, empower survivors and their caregivers, and emphasize the support available to those living with brain injury.

 What is a traumatic brain injury?

 A traumatic brain injury (“TBI”) is a disruption to the normal activity of the brain that is not caused by degeneration or a congenital issue.

 A TBI is often an acute injury that damages the brain and results from a bump, blow, or jolt to the head.
 Non-injury-related TBIs can result from strokes, infections, or exposure to substances that damage the brain.
 A mild TBI, like a concussion, might have only a temporary affect on brain cells, while a more serious injury can cause permanent brain damage or even death.

 It is estimated at least 10 million people around the world suffer traumatic brain injuries annually.
 They account for more than 2 million American emergency room visits.

 Half of all TBIs are the result of motor vehicle accidents.
 Other common causes are sports, military combat, and slip and fall accidents.

 What are the risks of a TBI?